NFTr/mintr-web/README.md

 # Mintr

 A simple, but powerful dApp for creating, managing, uploading, and minting NFTs.
-Supports the open-metaverse standards for all types of content using the Schema.orf schema for minting anything.
+Supports the open-metaverse standards for all types of content using the Schema.org schema for minting anything.

 ## [Mintr](https://NFTr.pro/mintr)